-'''

-... attitude verb ... \delta [ ... shifted indexical 1 .... shifted indexical 2 ... ]
+... attitude verb ... $\delta$ [ ... shifted indexical1 ... shifted indexical2 ... ]

-'''

-For Anand and Nevins 2004 and Anand 2006, a covert context-shifting operator is optionally present under the verb say in Zazaki, but crucially it does not bind context variables, but rather manipulates an implicit context parameter.
+For Anand and Nevins 2004 and Anand 2006, a covert context-shifting operator is optionally present under the verb say in Zazaki, but crucially it does not bind context variables, and just manipulates an implicit context parameter.
 When the operator is absent, the embedded clause behaves like an English clause in standard indirect discourse.
 When the context-shifting operator is present, it shifts the context of evaluation of all indexicals within its scope - hence the fact that we cannot 'mix perspectives' within the embedded clause.
-This is schematically represented in
+This is schematically represented in (40):

-(40) Shift Together in Anand and Nevins 2004, Anand 2006 ... attitude-verb ... indexical1 ... indexical2 ... => neither indexical is shifted ... attitude-verb Op ... indexical1 ... indexical2 ... => both indexicals are shifted
+(40) Shift Together in Anand and Nevins 2004, Anand 2006

+attitude-verb $\dots$ indexical 1 $\dots$ indexical 2 $\dots$ => neither indexical is shifted attitude-verb Op indexical 1 indexical 2 => both indexicals are shifted

 While the initial debate was framed as a choice between two competing theories of context shift, an alternative possibility is that different context-shifting constructions pattern differently in this connection, as is illustrated by the distinction between our Russian and Zazaki data.
 The sign language data that have been explored thus far argue for this ecumenical view: some languages allow for Mixing Perspectives, while others obey Shift Together.
-Specifically:

-- The data from Catalan Sign Language in (35) mirror the Russian data in that two indexicals that appear in the same clause may be evaluated with respect to different contexts.
-Similarly, German Sign Language allows for 'Mixing of Perspectives', with a shifted indexical co-existing with an unshifted one in the same clause (Herrmann and Steinbach 2012, Hübl and Steinbach 2012, Quer to appear). - By contrast, Schlenker 2014a,b shows that American and French Sign Language replicate the Zazaki pattern: under Role Shift, all indexicals are obligatorily shifted.
-A case in point is displayed in (41), where the first person pronoun IX-1 and the adverb HERE are both signed under Role Shift, and both are obligatorily interpreted with a shifted meaning. - (41) Context: the speaker is in NYC
+Arguing for Mixing of Perspectives, the data from Catalan Sign Language in (35) mirror the Russian data in that two indexicals that appear in the same clause may be evaluated with respect to different contexts.
+Similarly, German Sign Language allows for Mixing of Perspectives, with a shifted indexical co-existing with an unshifted one in the same clause (Herrmann and Steinbach 2012, Hübl and Steinbach 2012, Quer to appear).
+Arguing for Shift Together, Schlenker to appear a, 2015 shows that American and French Sign Language replicate the Zazaki pattern: under Role Shift, all indexicals are obligatorily shifted.
+A case in point is displayed in (41), where the first person pronoun IX-1 and the adverb HERE are both signed under Role Shift, and both are obligatorily interpreted with a shifted meaning.

+(41) Context: the speaker is in NYC